 Dr. Martin Luther King, Jr. Distinguished Award Recipient

-Mr. Prothro, an esteemed Chandler Unified School District (CUSD) educator, uses his voice for advocating for social justice with a desire of bringing intentional change within his spheres of excellence.
+Mr. Prothro, an esteemed Chandler Unified School District (CUSD) educator, uses his voice to advocate for social justice with a desire to bring intentional change within his spheres of excellence.
 He currently serves as an Advanced Placement (AP) World History instructor at Perry High School.

 He is also the voice of Perry High School.
 He emcees all major athletic and academic events.
 His transformational leadership skill is evident in the manner in which he has chosen to utilize his voice in reshaping his learning community within his school, the school district, and the larger Chandler community.